1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••index

 .

-The nineteenth century brought immense social change: the Second Industrial Revolution boosted urbanization, productivity and prosperity.
-Western imperialism brought much of Africa and Asia under colonial rule.
+The nineteenth century brought vast and far reaching social change: the Second Industrial Revolution led to urbanization, increased productivity, and prosperity.
+Western imperialism placed much of Africa and Asia under colonial rule.
 It was the time of the Manifest Destiny, Civil War, California Gold Rush, and the overthrow of the Kingdom of Hawaiʻi and Puerto Rico by the United States.
 Fearing colonization by the West, Japan modernized during the Meiji Era, 1868-1912, emerging as a world power after defeating Russia in the Russo-Japanese War, 1904-05.

-The Romantic movement began with late eighteenth century European art and literature, emphasizing inspiration, subjectivity and the primacy of the individual.
-Romantics were fascinated by the supernatural, the grotesque, nature, the ancient past and distant lands and cultures.
-Romantic music lagged a generation behind other arts: 1820 to 1900 is considered the main span of Romantic music.
+The Romantic movement, which emerged in late 18th-century European art and literature, emphasized inspiration, subjectivity, and individualism.
+Romantics were fascinated by the supernatural, the grotesque, the ancient past, and distant lands and cultures.
+Romantic music lagged a generation behind other European arts: 1820 to 1900 is considered the main span of Romantic music.

 Germany and Austria emerged as stylistic innovators, shifting away from the dominance of France and Italy.
-By mid-nineteenth century, art and literature moved towards Realism, a stylistic movement representing familiar things as they actually are.
-Nationalism, pride in one’s culture, and Exoticism, fascination with another culture, became vital mid-century movements in art, literature, and music.
-These movements—Realism, Nationalism and Exoticism—existed in music, albeit music historians treat them as subcategories under Romanticism.
+By the mid-nineteenth century, European art and literature moved towards Realism, a stylistic movement representing familiar things as they actually are.
+Nationalism, pride in one’s culture, and Exoticism, fascination with another culture, became pivotal mid-century movements in art, literature, and music.
+These movements—Realism, Nationalism, and Exoticism—existed in music, albeit music historians treat them as subcategories under Romanticism.

-Romanticism thumbed its nose at the order and restraint of classicism and rejected rationalism of the Enlightenment.
-Romanticism was characterized by dramatic thought and action but, at the same time, contradictions: capitalism and socialism, fantasy and reality, logic and emotion, freedom and oppression, and science and faith.
-This era exhibited emphasis on emotion and individualism, but glorified the distant past and nature.
-In other words, Romanticism was diverse and less unified than previous eras.
+Romanticism thumbed its nose at the order and restraint of classicalism and rejected the rationalism of the Enlightenment.
+Romanticism was characterized by dramatic thought and action but, at the same time, by contradictions: capitalism and socialism, fantasy and reality, logic and emotion, freedom and oppression, and science and faith.
+Romanticism emphasized emotion and individualism, glorifying the past and nature.
+It was diverse and less unified than previous eras.

 Nineteenth Century Society

-The Industrial Revolution produced major changes in the social-economic structure of Western society: migration to cities and increased trade and employment.
+The Industrial Revolution transformed Western society’s social-economic structure, leading to urban migration, increased trade, and employment.
+There was a general leveling of social classes.
 The growth and power of the middle class, especially the wealthy middle class, accelerated.
-There was a leveling of social classes.
-Aristocratic patronage waned due to a decline of noble political and economic prominence.
-Thus, the middle class became the musician's primary audience.
+Aristocratic patronage waned due to a decline in noble political and economic prominence.
+Thus, the middle class became the musician’s primary audience.

 Wanderer Above the Sea of Fog | Caspar David Friedrich, 1774–1840, and other Romantics exulted the primacy of the individual and the impact of nature on human existence. | Kunsthalle Hamburg